Fasting is probably the single cheapest and most effective weight loss tool that exists.

 The benefits of fasting seem to come from its effects on certain hormones including insulin and leptin.

-These hormones help to regulate body weight, fat storage, appetite and your metabolism.
+These hormones help to regulate body weight, fat storage, appetite, and metabolism.

 There are many different types of fasting including prolonged fasting, intermittent fasting, and variations of each.